Board Risk Oversight: Digital Innovation, Cybersecurity, and Unknown Risks (SF)

 San Francisco, CA

 Companies today face unparalleled upside opportunities and downside risks.
 According to the 2017-2018 NACD Public Company Governance Survey, the most important area (with a 71% response rate) where directors want to see improvement in the next 12 months is:

 “The board’s understanding of risks and opportunities affecting company performance.”

 The same NACD survey cites the top five trends that directors foresee as having the greatest effect on their companies: (1) significant industry change, (2) business model disruption, (3) changing global economic conditions, (4) cybersecurity threats, and (5) competition for talent.

-In this interactive fireside chat, James Lam will provide an overview of best practices in board risk oversight, using the turnaround story and ERM journey of E*TRADE Financial as a practical and compelling case study.
-Michelle Lee will then moderate a discussion with James Lam and the audience on the key opportunities and major risks that companies face.
+In this interactive chat, James Lam provided an overview of best practices in board risk oversight, using the turnaround story and ERM journey of E*TRADE Financial as a practical and compelling case study.
+Michelle Lee and James Lam then discussed with the audience the key opportunities and major risks that companies face.